cmdenis/phys512/Assignment 1/Assignment_1.md

 ![q4_resi2](figs/q4_resi2.jpg)

+- The error for the polynomial interpolation is 0.043
+- The error for the cubic spline interpolation is 0.023
+- The error for the rational function interpolation is 7.99e-17

 In this case the cubic spline does a better job than the polynomial fit.
-The rational function produces and error that is essentially 0.
+The rational function produces and error that is essentially 0, being non-zero due to the machine doing linear algebra.
 This makes sense since the Lorentzian is essentially a rational function.

+If we increase the order, we have observed that the fit remains good, however, there is an exception when we have an odd number of evenly spaced points: the rational function blows up at $x=0$.
+This is with the ```np.linalg.inv``` function.